 Brain surges - the feeling that the brain experienced a surge of energy or fluid can be a symptom of anxiety disorder, including generalized anxiety disorder, social anxiety disorder, and especially panic disorder (and others).

-To see if anxiety might be playing a role in your anxiety symptoms, rate your level of anxiety using our free one-minute instant results Anxiety Test or Anxiety Disorder Test.
 The higher the rating, the more likely it could be contributing to your anxiety symptoms, including having brain surges.

 This article explains the relationship between anxiety and brain surges.

 Common Descriptions Of The Brain Surge Anxiety Symptoms:

 - It feels like there is a sudden and unexplained surge of chemicals that flood the brain.

 - It feels like the brain is being engorged with blood or other fluid for no apparent reason.